Stanley Tucci: 1996–2005: directorial debut and other roles

 In 1999, he played Robin Goodfellow / Puck in the Michael Hoffman adaptation of A Midsummer Night's Dream.
 In 2000, Tucci directed, produced and starred in the drama film Joe Gould's Secret, based on a 1964 biographical essay about Gould by The New Yorker reporter Joseph Mitchell.
 In 2001, Tucci starred in the HBO television war film Conspiracy as Adolf Eichmann.
 The project also starred Kenneth Branagh and Colin Firth.
-For his portrayal of Eichmann, Tucci won another Golden Globe Award for Best Actor - Miniseries or Television Film.
+For his portrayal of Eichmann, Tucci won another Golden Globe Award for Best Actor – Miniseries or Television Film.
 The film was critically acclaimed and won a Peabody Award.

 In 2002, Tucci returned to the stage by starring in the revival of Terrence McNally's Frankie and Johnny in the Clair de Lune.
 Tucci received a Tony Award for Best Actor in a Play nomination for his performance in the play.
 Also in 2002, he starred in Sam Mendes' Road to Perdition opposite Tom Hanks.
-The film went on to receive $181 million at the box office and received six Academy Award nominations.
+The film went on to gross $181 million at the box office and received six Academy Award nominations.
 He reunited with Hanks in Steven Spielberg's The Terminal (2004).
 That same year, Tucci appeared in Shall We Dance (2004).
 Tucci also portrayed Stanley Kubrick in the HBO television film, The Life and Death of Peter Sellers (2004).
 He also was a guest caller in an episode of Frasier.
 Also that year, Caedmon Audio released an audiobook of Tucci reading Kurt Vonnegut's 1973 novel Breakfast of Champions.
 In 2005, Tucci had his first voice role in the animated film Robots, which features other notable actors' voices such as Ewan McGregor, Halle Berry, and Robin Williams.